aifatelescope/datared/_sources/installation.md

 The software tools that we'll use for the data reduction are easy to install, on any platform (with the exception of `astrometry.net` on Windows, as detailed below).

-First, install miniconda, from here: https://docs.anaconda.com/free/miniconda/index.html
+First, download and install Miniforge, from here: https://conda-forge.org/download/ .
+This will allow you to set up a small isolated environment containing everything needed for the data reduction.

 Then, open a terminal, and run the following commands.
 * The first line creates a new environment, called "datared", and installs Python version 3.11 (this particular version is currently needed for compatibility between all those packages).